ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

     |You can easily use GET method to request required data | You can effortlessly transmit a large amount of data using post |

-7. Which type of HTTP request method is used for sending data?
+7.**Which type of HTTP request method is used for sending data?**

     * The Post Method is used to send data to a server

     * An example of the Post Method is when a user uploads a profile picture

-8. Which part of an HTTP request contains the data being sent to the server?
+8. **Which part of an HTTP request contains the data being sent to the server?**

+    * The Request Body

-9. In which part of an HTTP response does the browser receive the web code to generate and style a web page?
+9. **In which part of an HTTP response does the browser receive the web code to generate and style a web page?**

+    * The Response Body

 ### Using curl

-Answer the following questions about `curl`:
+**Answer the following questions about `curl`:**

 10. What are the advantages of using `curl` over the browser?